 Lipids help seal in moisture at the aqueous layer, which helps prevent tears from evaporating.
 Unlike most lubricant drops* that do not target the lipid layer, Soothe XP is lipid-layer therapy that:

-In the normal tear film, there are three components or layers – water, mucous and oil.
-In the most common type of dry eye, there is a deficiency in the outermost (oily), middle aqueous (water), and inner (mucous) layers.
-Most commonly, people experience deficiency in the oily component of tears, leading to increased tear loss by evaporation that causes dry eye.
+In the normal tear film, there are three components or layers – water, mucous and lipid.
+Dry eye symptoms occur when there is a deficiency in either the outermost (lipid), middle (aqueous) and/or the innermost (mucous) layers.
+Most commonly, people experience deficiency in the compromised lipid layer of the tear film, leading to increased tear loss by evaporation that can cause dry eye.